corda/corda/docs/source/protocol-state-machines.rst

 Here we see the outline of the procedure.
 We receive a proposed trade transaction from the buyer and check that it's valid.
-Then we sign with our own key and request a notary to assert with another signature that the timestamp in the transaction (if any) is valid and there are no double spends, and finally we send back both our signature and the notaries signature.
+Then we sign with our own key and request a notary to assert with another signature that the timestamp in the transaction (if any) is valid and there are no double spends, and send back both our signature and the notaries signature.
 Finally, we hand back to the code that invoked the protocol the finished transaction.